Ativan Withdrawal Symptoms and Relief

-Ativan, just as other benzodiazepines like Xanax or Valium, is a drug that is great…until it isn’t.
+Ativan, just like other benzodiazepines like Xanax or Valium, is a drug that is great…until it isn’t.
 While these medications are intended for short-term relief of anxiety or insomnia, the fact is that they are so effective that it becomes very hard for someone to discontinue their use.
 Once someone experiences a good night’s sleep via Ativan they will probably want to repeat that every night.

 There is a reason why Ativan is not intended for long-term use.
-With the benzodiazepine class of drugs, the body quickly builds up tolerance to its sedating effects, which can lead someone to take a higher dose to recapture that early success.
+With the benzodiazepine class of drugs, the body quickly builds up a tolerance to its sedating effects, which can lead someone to take a higher dose to recapture that early success.
 As dosing increases or becomes more frequent, the risk of developing a dependence on Ativan is increased.
 If dependence takes hold, the individual will experience unpleasant Ativan withdrawal symptoms when attempting to stop taking the drug.

-Detoxing from any benzodiazepine, including Ativan, should only be attempted under the care of a medical detox team.
-A benzodiazepine detox can cause serious, even life-threatening Ativan withdrawal symptoms, so this first step in recovery should be only undertaken with medical supervision.
+Detoxing from any benzodiazepine, including Ativan, should only be attempted under the care of a detox team.
+A benzodiazepine detox can cause serious, even life-threatening Ativan withdrawal symptoms, so this first step in recovery should be only undertaken with supervision.

 What is Ativan?

 Ativan (lorazepam) is a prescription medication that is routinely prescribed for the treatment of anxiety symptoms or insomnia.
 Approximately 28 million Ativan prescriptions are written in the U.S. annually, and Ativan is the second most popular benzodiazepine after Xanax.
 The drug works by affecting the brain chemical GABA, boosting its effects in the brain that results in a calm, relaxed feeling.
 Ativan works quickly, with its tranquil effects noticeable within 15 minutes.
-Ativan also causes mild euphoria, better quality of sleep, and reduces feelings of stress or worry.
+Ativan also causes mild euphoria, the better quality of sleep, and reduces feelings of stress or worry.

 If all that sounds too good to be true, well that is because it is.
 Ativan has negative effects that accompany long-term use or abuse of the drug.
 These include: